How The Confusion Over Accountability, Responsibility, and Authority May Be Causing You To Lose Revenue

 - The Sales Manager is accountable for gross profit.

-- The Marketing Manager is accountable for number of leads generated per week/month.
+- The Marketing Manager is accountable for the number of leads generated per week/month.

 - The Head of Operations is accountable for the logistics process.